anirudh-p1/Anti-MABL/README.md

 **Axial Neutrality Training Instrument for Microgravity Associated Bone Loss**

-Anti-MABL: ML-powered adaptive resistance control system for space-based upper body training machines.
+This repo contains the software for Anti-MABL.
+ML-powered adaptive resistance control system for space-based upper body training machines.
 Prevents bone degradation in microgravity using real-time fatigue prediction.

-**Only the software for this product has been developed, and is in this repo.**
 ## **Problem**

 My project aims to address the health effects of long duration